 While the policy outcomes of the current budget fight are obviously incredibly important, people should keep in mind the optics: How do business leaders and investors perceive these events?
 Do those who make the decisions to hire, expand, lay off, and contract, as well as those who decide to buy or sell—with enormous consequences for retirement accounts and pension funds—see the system as functioning?
 Their daily votes of no confidence hurt us all.

-This article appears in the Dec.
-11, 2012, edition of National Journal Daily as Fiscal Frustration.
+This article appears in the December 11, 2012 edition of NJ Daily as Fiscal Frustration.